LucasJK/Character-Sheet/README.md

 # Character-Sheet

-- status bar including incumbered, unconscious, obscured, level of cover, paralyzed, prone etc. --done

-- add sub-statuses for invisibility (lightly/heavily obscured)
-- add sub-statuses for cover (half/three quarters/full)
-- add sub-statuses for exaustion (1-6 levels)
-- add modal for changing which statuses you are affected by

-- detect class to add rage to status list

 - hit dice

 - features (tracked features, idea for bar in-line with the feature name in the feature list)